GSA-TTS/identity-handbook/_articles/appdev-proofing-ruby-worker-jobs.md

 The lifecycle of a job:

-1. The user submits a form to the IDP
+1. The user submits a form to the IdP
     - For PII verification jobs, the payload will contain PII:
         - First name
         - Last name